shockstars/shockstars/README.md

-No I'm not giving up the library seat if it matters so much to you just hide me
+If I bother you hide me 🤷‍♂️